nirajanacharya/Linux-Helper/README.md

 3. Run the script: `./student_linux_helper.sh`
 4. Follow the on-screen menu to perform desired tasks.

+## Contributing

+Contributions are welcome and encouraged!
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
+3. Make your changes and commit them: `git commit -m 'Add new feature'`.
+4. Push to the branch: `git push origin feature-name`.
+5. Submit a pull request detailing your changes.

 ## Author

 This script is developed by Niranjan Acharya.
 For any inquiries or feedback, please contact: